bfopengradient/NLP_ROBERTA/README.md

 5. The loss function for the next sentence prediction was dropped.
 6. The Adam optimiser’s second moment was slightly lowered to help stabilise the model whilst training with larger batch sizes.
 Scientists also found training was very sensitive to  the magnitude of the Adam epsilon parameter.

-In essence both machine learning models are the best-in-class at reading and understanding language.
-From that baseline they can be fine-tuned to carry out multiple tasks including classifying emails,interpreting social media content or any content input to browsers, etc.
+In essence, both machine learning models are the best-in-class at reading and understanding language.

 In the accompanying file of this repo is a quick test of a ROBERTA pre-trained(MNLI) model.

-As background I use neural network models to help analyse and classify electronic communications within the financial services industry domain.
+As background, I work with machine learning models to help analyse and classify electronic communications within the financial services industry domain.